Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 <div class="underline">Imaginary example</div>
 </div>

-Let me assume that there is a Buddhist author Good Writer who wrote the book The Life of the Buddha.
+Let me assume that there is a Buddhist author Good Writer who wrote a book The Life of the Buddha.
 He published his book under the CC-Zero license and the book is available online on the author´s website www.good-author-website.com.
 The following CC notice can be found in the book. <br>

 <div class="citace">
 The Life of the Buddha was written by Good Writer and it is licensed under the CC-Zero license:<br>